ArtemChandragupta/NixFlake/README.md

 This is my NixOS configuration.
 It uses Hyprland and has an ability to switch environments, now there are two of them - beautiful Glossynix and minimal Plainix.

 I love gruvbox colorscheme, but don't use default gruvbox-gtk-theme pkg for this - it has some bugs.
-Instead I utilize [stylix](https://github.com/danth/stylix) for creating my own gtk theme from base16Scheme - result looks the same, but error logs and bugs are gone.
+Instead I utilize [stylix](https://github.com/danth/stylix) for creating my own gtk theme from base16Scheme - result looks like gruvbox, but creamy brown text removed for better looking in gui grey.
+Also but error logs and bugs are gone.
 All other stylix options besides of mandatory ones are disabled.

 Also I have a "control center" in flake.nix - var arg, wich contains username, hostname for host-specific things such as amd kernel moddules and environment type selector - now it is boolean because I have two of them.